void-ppc/void-ppc-docs/src/faq/index.md

 It is possible that this issue may manifest in different ways as well, as there are multiple places in GRUB where this could potentially be a problem.
 So far this is the only one we've come across, though.

+## I have strange rendering issues with Qt-based desktops (KDE, LXQt, ...) on big endian systems

+This may manifest as the panel or menus behaving strangely and so on.

+The workaround is to start the desktop with `QT_QUICK_BACKEND=software` exported.
+The cause here is some endianness related bug(s) in the default backend.